Is It Safe To Take Omega-3 Fish Oil Supplements in Pregnancy?

 According to a study by researchers from Copenhagen Prospective Studies on Asthma in Childhood (COPSAC), the supplementation of fish oil during pregnancy can help a healthy increase in the child’s weight in the first six years of life but does not cause obesity or excessive weight gain.
 The study indicates that fish oil supplementation increases lean mass, bone mineral content, and fat mass by 280.7g, 10.3g, and 116.3g, respectively.

-1. Improved immunity in the infants: Omega-3s have powerful anti-inflammatory properties that can strengthen your newborn’s immunity against allergies, common cold, flu and other immune-mediated diseases (6).
+1. Improved immunity in infants: Omega-3s have powerful anti-inflammatory properties that can strengthen your newborn’s immunity against allergies, common cold, flu and other immune-mediated diseases (6).

 Omega-3s help strengthen the immunity of your newborn.